 Following a traumatic event, getting help to deal with the emotional difficulties that you may experience is one of the most important things that you can do.
-At Mental Health Counselor PLLC, Michael Arnold, LMHC, consults with patients dealing with trauma in his New York City offices in the Upper West Side and Central Park South in Manhattan.
+At Mental Health Counselor PLLC, Michael Arnold, LMHC, consults with patients dealing with trauma in his New York City office in Central Park South in Manhattan.
 Call or book online today to schedule your first appointment.

 Unfortunately, more than half of people will experience some form of a traumatic event in their lifetime.
 These events can take many forms and are often so shocking and disturbing that they can have a long-lasting emotional impact.
 However, with professional help, it is possible to move past the emotional pain and difficulties that trauma can cause.

 Common causes of trauma can include domestic violence, rape, the death of a loved one, witnessing a violent incident, car accidents, natural disasters, severe illness, and war.
 Each experience is different, although each has the capacity to cause lasting emotional harm.
 Michael has training and experience to help his patients work through their trauma in a constructive manner so that they can move past the event and reduce or eliminate harmful symptoms.